Hawo-world/Hawo-world/README.md

 ### 🧠  Cybersecurity & Threat Intelligence Enthusiast

-Technology is only as strong as the trust behind it.
-I aim to bridge the gap between innovation and security—so progress doesn’t come at the cost of safety.
+**Technology is only as strong as the trust behind it.** - I aim to bridge the gap between innovation and security—so progress doesn’t come at the cost of safety.
 👾 **jack of all trades**, turning curiosity into practical projects across domains.

 ---